zaidbscs/php-node-whatsapp-custom-api-gateway/README.md

 2. Go to **Setup Node.js App** in cPanel and click **Create Application**.
 3. Select your Node.js version (v18+), set application mode to **Production**, link it to your subdomain directory, and set the startup file to `index.js`.
 4. Upload and extract your zipped bot folder directly into that subdomain directory.
 5. Click **Restart** in the cPanel Node.js application manager.
-Your bot will now run continuously, fetch pending messages from your PHP backend, send them, and update statuses back automatically!
+Your Baileys-powered bot will now run continuously, fetch pending messages from your PHP backend, send them, and update statuses back automatically!